-Have you ever met anyone who doesn’t dream of going to Italy?
-Stunning landscapes, vineyards, historic monuments and buildings, picturesque cities and villages, and delicious food.
-Who doesn’t like the sound of all of that?
+Have you ever wondered how much does it cost to go to Italy?
+With stunning landscapes, vineyards, historical monuments, picturesque cities, and delicious food, who wouldn’t want to go?
 However, as much as Italy may be a dream vacation for, well, pretty much everyone, it’s also a destination where your budget tends to get in the way.
 Italy is popular, very popular, and prices often reflect that.
 However, with a few tips and tricks, it is possible to explore Italy without breaking the bank.
-In this article, I’m going to share how to make the most of your budget to get your dream trip to Italy.
-So, how much does it cost to go to Italy?
-Read on to find out.

-For the purpose of this article, I’m going to suggest a ten-day Itinerary in Italy to hit the highlights.
+For the purpose of this article, I’m going to suggest a ten-day itinerary in Italy to hit the highlights.
 This includes three days in Rome, four days in Florence (for which I suggest including a day trip to somewhere in Tuscany and a day trip to Cinque Terre), and three days in Venice.
-Please keep in mind that this budget for Italy is designed for one person.
+I’ve purposely excluded Milan and Sicily since they’re out of the way.
+The Amalfi Coast is worth it, but if you only have 10 days, it’ll be difficult to include.
+Please remember that this budget for Italy is designed for one person.
 If you are travelling as a couple, you will need to double all costs except for hotels.

 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

-Also, keep in mind that this is just an estimate.
-Italy isn’t necessarily a cheap travel destination, however, savvy travellers will be able to reduce their costs by using some of the tips and suggestions shared in this article.
+Note that the above is just an estimate.
+Italy isn’t necessarily a cheap travel destination.
+However, savvy travellers can reduce their costs by using some of the tips and suggestions shared in this article.

-Rome is a popular enough hub in Europe that, if you look early enough, you can probably find a decent deal.
-Your best bet is to find airfare deals is to avoid travelling during the high season (May – end of September).
-Average fares during the shoulder season (April or October) are approximately $600 return.
+Rome is a popular enough hub in Europe that you can probably find a decent deal if you look early enough.
+Your best bet to find airfare deals is to avoid travelling during the high season.
+Average fares during the shoulder season (April or October) are approximately $750 return.

-Insider tip: If you have a couple extra days to spare, you may also want to consider flying to one of the bigger airports in Europe such as Amsterdam, Paris, or London that often offer cheaper deals.
-From there, you can then catch a smaller flight with Ryanair or Easy Jet.
-These small flights can usually be purchased for under $100 each way including paying for checked luggage if you book early enough in advance.
+Insider tip: If you have a couple of extra days to spare, you may also want to consider flying to one of the major international airports in Europe, such as Amsterdam, Paris, or London, which often offer cheaper deals.
+From there, you can catch a smaller flight with Ryanair or Easy Jet.
+These small flights can usually be purchased for under $100 each way, including paying for checked luggage if you book early enough in advance.

-Accommodations really range in price in Italy depending on where you are located, type of accommodation, as well as the time of year that you visit.
+Accommodations really range in price in Italy depending on where you are located, the type of accommodation, as well as the time of year that you visit.
 That being said, there are a number of options available for all budgets.
-For the sake of an estimate for this article, I have chosen mid-range hotel pricing during the shoulder season (approximately $120/night).
-To be honest, there are cheaper options when it comes to accommodations, but I wanted to give you an average price for budgeting purposes.
+For the sake of an estimate for this article, I have chosen mid-range hotel pricing during the shoulder season (approximately $150/night).
+To be honest, there are cheaper options for accommodations, but I wanted to give you an average price for budgeting purposes.

 Looking for recommendations?
 I suggest the following: